openconsentia/go-eth-devkit/docs/layout.md

 * [./scripts/dev.sh](../scripts/dev.sh) to trigger the build process for apps configure for development;
 * [./scripts/native.sh](../scripts/native.sh) to trigger build processes to generate native (macOS, Linux and Windows) application.

-## `./solidity`

-This folder for you to place your solidity codes.

-## `tools`

-This folder contains codes or executable apps to support your development work.
-The principal tool is a Docker based solidity compiler and a Go code generator of your solidity codes.

 ## `./web`

 This folder contains codes to create UI artefacts.
 In this context there is a basic `./web/reactjs`.
 You can add more if you wish.